'Jurriaan' Throws His Toys Out Of the Pram

 (17) Explanation: as in "When the comrade said the strike isn't over what she meant was that we can still win!"

 [The above comes from here.
-This is not to suggest that several of these do not overlap, either.]
+This isn't to suggest that several of these don't overlap, or that there aren't other meanings of "meaning".]

-Now I am prepared to admit that dialectics has meaning in sense 1), and perhaps 2), but that is all.
-[The reason why this is so is explained in detail in Essay Nine Part Two.]
-But, I have never said this to 'Jurriaan', so where 'he' got the above idea from beats me.
-Except 'he' adds this:
+Now I am prepared to admit that dialectics has meaning in sense (1), and perhaps even (2), but that is all.
+[The reason why that is so is explained in detail in Essay Nine Part Two.]
+But, I have never yet made this point to Jurriaan, so where he got the above idea from beats me.
+Except he added this:

-Well, no, I accepted no such thing; it was 'Jurriaan' who introduced the word "tautology" here, not me.
+Well..., er, no. I accepted no such thing; it was Jurriaan who introduced the word "tautology", not me.

-And where have I "ruled out and genuine dialogue"?
-Nowhere, that's where.
-Indeed, over the last four years, at RevLeft alone, I have engaged in dialogue with countless Dialectical Mystics, in over 11,000 posts.
-And I have engaged with others at the MHI site.
+And where have I "ruled out any genuine dialogue"?
+Nowhere, that is where.
+Indeed, over the last five years, at RevLeft alone (this was written in 2010, but RevLeft has recently -- i.e., February 2019 -- become almost totally defunct; many of the links i have used will no longer work), I have engaged in dialogue with countless Dialectical Mystics, in over 16,000 posts.
+And I have engaged with others at the MHI site, too.
 A list of some of these debates (at RevLeft and elsewhere) can be found here.

 That is an eminently "dialectical" contradiction of your own thinking: your attempt at "dialogue" consists of denying the validity and meaningfulness of what your partner in dialogue about dialectics has to say, generating mere irritation.

-Well, I'd like to agree with 'Jurriaan', but we do not as yet understand the phrase "dialectical contradiction", so I can't.
+Well, I'd like to agree with Jurriaan, but we don't as yet understand the phrase "dialectical contradiction", so I can't.
+And, it seems Jurriaan is intent on keeping us that way.

 At last, the end!